How to Automate WordPress using Python

 wp_token = base64.b64encode(wp_credentials.encode()).decode()

-The following function extracts a page or post from a WordPress site.
+The following function extracts all posts from a WordPress site.

 def wp_request(method, wp_site, endpoint, wp_token, data=None):